By Nicole Giannone

 Nicole Giannone shares their personal experience with training others in LGBTQ competency in the workplace.
 With a specific focus on Transgender and Gender Non-Confirming issues, much of the information that Nicole provides can also serve as actionable guidance for classroom teachers looking to create a safe and welcoming learning environment for all students.

 I work at the Ali Forney Center (AFC) in New York City, the largest LGBT-specific center in the country for LGBTQ youth experiencing homelessness.
 I learned about AFC while in graduate school in 2009, but little did I know this organization would become my second home.
 The focus of this essay is to discuss the work I do around training others in LGBTQ competency.
 Though I came into this work as a member of the LGBTQ community, I still had so little information compared to what I have now.
 This knowledge can actually act as a barrier for me in my personal life, when I assume everybody knows what I know simply because they are in my life and I love them.
 The reality is, so many folks lack information about the LGBTQ community because this work is not part of their everyday experience.
+This is, unfortunately, damaging in many regards.
+Not only does a lack of information on the LGBTQ community hurt students in a teaching environment, but it impacts politics greatly.
+When will we finally have a government leader who will end homophobia and have the ability to educate more people on the matter better than I ever could?
+Misunderstanding is not always ignorance, but confusion.
 So the harm induced by many, including well-meaning teachers, is often unintentional.

 From my perspective, the past few years seemed like a unique point in our culture around TGNC issues.
 More than any of its predecessors, the Obama Administration stood up for the LGBTQ community.
 Former Attorney General Loretta Lynch made a public promise to protect transgender Americans.
 Here in New York, Governor Cuomo issued regulations protecting New Yorkers based on their gender identity or gender expression, and the Human Rights Commission issued guidance around the NYC Human Rights Law that prohibits discrimination based on gender identity or gender expression.
 Even the United States Department of Housing and Urban Development issued the Equal Access Rule, providing guidance on how shelters should treat transgender people who are experiencing homelessness.